 If you use it tons, you can upgrade to a flashier model, which is what I’m thinking of doing next year.
-This one came recommended from our American colleagues.

 A dough scraper is essential for cutting pasta dough into more manageable bits, but this one in particular has measurements etched into the side (which is really helpful if you’re making ravioli).
 The metal is also sharp enough to cut through dough, so sometimes I use the tip in lieu of a paring knife when I’m slicing dough into strands.
 I also like to use it to sweep up any flour that’s on my worktop afterwards.

 I also got a stainless-steel ruler for when I need extra precision — like making lasagna sheets that fit my awkward baking dishes.

 This is a mesh basket with a handle, and it’s ostensibly for scooping ravioli or bundles of tagliatelle out of a boiling pot of water (tipping the contents into a colander or sieve is a little rough on your pasta).
 You could also use it for boiled eggs or blanched greens.
 There are loads on the market, but get one with a bamboo handle — it won’t conduct heat so you’re less likely to get burned, and they’re more lightweight than a metal one, too.
 I saw this one used in the Bon Appétit test kitchen and bought it right away.